 Java provides a single type of object called a BufferedImage for images in Java.

-A BufferedImage can be read from lots of different image types (ie BMP, HEIC, etc).
+A BufferedImage can be read from various image types (ie BMP, HEIC, etc).
 Not all of these are supported by ImageIO itself but there are plugins to extend ImageIO, and other libraries such as Apache Imaging and JDeli.

 In Java itself all the complexity of different image types is hidden – you work on a BufferedImage.
 Java allows direct access to the image pixels and colour information as well as allowing transformations and image processing.